California EPFP provides a comprehensive approach to knowledge and skill-building among Fellows. The program comprises the following elements:

 In addition to the three intensive seminars, participants have the opportunity to attend EPFP’s national Washington Policy Seminar* in Washington, DC, which allows Fellows to (a) network and interact with education leaders and other Fellows from 17 state-based sites across the country, including cross-site, cross-organizational, and cross-role configurations; (b) meet with their respective delegations on Capitol Hill and other stakeholder groups that are relevant for their state’s needs/issues; (c) acquire a comprehensive understanding of federal policy processes and their impact on states; and (d) understand the core political, ideological, and policy considerations that shape the federal role in education, with a particular emphasis on the executive and legislative branches.

-*More information on the structure and timing of the Washington Policy Seminar TBA.
+*More information on the structure and costs will come soon.

 California EPFP alumni have access to periodic events and other resources that keep them connected to policy discussions in California and across the nation.

 Financial support from the State of California and generous philanthropic grants cover most of the California program costs, which include curriculum development, materials, and travel/accommodations for participants and program staff at seminars.
-California EPFP Fellows typically pay a program fee of $875; due to the COVID-19 pandemic, we are lowering the fee to $625 for 2021-22.
+California EPFP Fellows typically pay a program fee of $875.

 Full or partial scholarships to cover the program fee are available to participants whose employers are unable to pay.
 Our goal is that no deserving applicant be unable to participate due to financial limitations.
 We will notify applicants of their scholarship amount upon acceptance into the program.